oddbird/true/README.md

 ### With Eyeglass and Mocha

-Same as for standard node-sass example above except execute sass asyncronously and pass the results to printResults method like this:
+Same as for standard node-sass example above except execute sass asyncronously and pass the results to printAssertions method like this:

 ```js
 before(function(done){